medhacks/medhacks.github.io/README.md

 Then go to http://localhost:8000/ to visit your development version of the site.

-## Running 2021 React App
+## Running 2022 React App
 We now are using React.
-Navigate to 2021/medhacks-2021
+Navigate to 2022/medhacks-2022

+Then run `npm install` to install the necessary dependencies.
-Then run npm start to host on localhost
+For development, run `npm start` to host on localhost

-To deploy changes to medhacks.io in terminal npm run deploy
+To deploy changes to medhacks.io in terminal
+`npm run deploy`